techcommdude/commerce/readme_additonal.md

 sudo fuser -k 5000/tcp

-* Will likely need to run "heroku login" in order to connect to Heroku.
+* **Note:** Will likely need to run "heroku login" in order to connect to Heroku.
+Log in to Heroku before you do this.

 **Connect to the remote repository:**